Effects of Hurricane Ida in the Northeastern United States

-On September 1–2, 2021, Hurricane Ida affected much of the Northeastern United States with catastrophic flash flooding and tornadoes.
-At least 55 people have died in the states of New Jersey, New York, Pennsylvania, Maryland, and Connecticut.
-The storm spawned seven tornadoes across Pennsylvania and New Jersey.
-Another tornado was reported in Massachusetts.
+On September 1–2, 2021, Hurricane Ida affected much of the Northeastern United States as an extratropical cyclone, causing catastrophic river and flash flooding.
+Widespread flooding affected many areas, shutting down numerous roads, halting public transit, and cancelling hundreds of flights.
+Several rivers overflowed their banks, flooding farmlands, towns, and homes.
+Hundreds of cars were abandoned on roadways after being stranded in floodwaters and dozens of high-water rescues were performed.
+Several flash flood emergencies were issued due to the flooding.

-An EF1 tornado that tracked from Edgewater Park, New Jersey to Bristol, Pennsylvania prompted a rare tornado emergency for Bristol and Croydon, Pennsylvania, as well as Burlington, New Jersey.
+The storm also produced a tornado outbreak that spawned seven tornadoes across Pennsylvania and New Jersey along with an additional weak tornado in Massachusetts.
+In Pennsylvania, an EF2 tornado caused severe damage and a fatality in Upper Dublin Township.
+One intense EF3 tornado passed near Mullica Hill, New Jersey damaging or destroying several homes.
+The same storm later produced EF1 tornado that tracked from Edgewater Park, New Jersey to Bristol, Pennsylvania and prompted a rare tornado emergency for both Bristol and Croydon, Pennsylvania, as well as Burlington, New Jersey.
 This was the first tornado emergency ever issued for a tropical cyclone as well as the first ever issued for the Northeastern United States.

-Ida killed at least 54 people across the region.
+At least 55 people died in the states of New Jersey, New York, Pennsylvania, Maryland, and Connecticut.
 CoreLogic estimated that Ida caused an estimated $16 to 24 billion in flooding damage in the Northeastern United States.
 The National Hurricane Center (NHC) estimated that Ida caused between $18 billion to $22.5 billion in damage in the Northeastern United States, with a median estimate of at least $20 billion in damages.